hanxiaomax/Learncpp_CN/docs/5-6-Relational-operators-and-floating-point-comparisons.md

 ## Floating point equality

-The equality operators (== and !=) are much more troublesome.
-Consider operator==, which returns true only if its operands are exactly equal.
-Because even the smallest rounding error will cause two floating point numbers to not be equal, operator== is at high risk for returning false when a true might be expected.
+The equality operators (`==` and `!=`) are much more troublesome.
+Consider `operator==`, which returns true only if its operands are exactly equal.
+Because even the smallest rounding error will cause two floating point numbers to not be equal, `operator==` is at high risk for returning false when a true might be expected.
 Operator!= has the same kind of problem.

 For this reason, use of these operators with floating point operands should be avoided.

-Warning
+!!! warning "注意"

-Avoid using operator== and operator!= with floating point operands.
+	Avoid using `operator==` and `operator!=` with floating point operands.

-Comparing floating point numbers (advanced / optional reading)
+## Comparing floating point numbers (advanced / optional reading)

 So how can we reasonably compare two floating point operands to see if they are equal?